pepopowitz/self-sabotage-your-docs/src/index.md

 ![bg](images/timeline_1.jpg)

 <!--
-- before the v8 release, something started happening to our v7 docs
 - prior to mar 2021, if you searched for the acronym bpmn
   - you'd see ~20 relevant results

   - bpmn stands for...
   - & it's a critical element of the camunda product

   - The camunda product is built on the idea that you can model a process graphically
-    - using an open standard called bpmn
+    - using bpmn, an open standard
-    - and then camunda's engine will execute that process
+    - and then camunda's engine will interpret it and execute that process
-    - as it can interpret that open standard, bpmn

   - because it's a critical element of the product,
     - our docs have a lot of content about bpmn

+- then something started happening to our v7 docs
   - you'll find out later why I know that date precisely

 -->